Erdi88/Erdi88/README.md

 - Bachelor of Mathematics and Physics, University of Tromsø (UiT)

 ## Technical Skills
-- Programming languages: Python, C, R
+- Programming languages: Python, C, SQL, R
 - Experience with VSCode and CLion
 - Document preparation using LaTeX